 Assessing your tech stack choices

-Once you’ve added something into your tech stack, you’ll need to assess how effective it is in helping you towards your primary objectives.
-You might want to set a timeline, with clear KPIs to establish whether the new component is having a positive impact.
+Once you’ve added something to your tech stack, you’ll need to assess how effective it is in helping you towards your primary objectives.
+You might want to set a timeline, with clear KPIs, to establish whether the new component is having a positive impact.

 If it is, that’s great!

 It’s far more cost-effective to find out exactly what’s going wrong.
 Speak to your team about how they’re using the tool.
-It could be they’re not using it properly, missing key features, or even not using it all together because they don’t understand it.
+It could be they’re not using it properly, missing key features, or even not using it altogether because they don’t understand it.

 That’s where training comes in for your team to properly use their tools.
 Many martech vendors provide detailed training programs, whether it’s various training materials on their websites, or even having a member of their accounts or customer success team actually run demos for you and your team.